U Got This!

 Where is the online training available?

 WOU Portal, Catharsis U Got This! channel.
-To access the training, log in to the WOU Portal and select the Catharsis U Got This! channel.
-You will then be redirected to the online training.
+To access the training, log in to the WOU Portal, select the Catharsis U Got This! channel, and click anywhere in the U Got This! channel image to be redirected to the training.
 Students will also receive email reminders to complete the online training; these email reminders will direct students to their WOU Portal, to access the Catharsis U Got This! channel.
-If you cannot find the Cathrsis U Got This! channel, contact the Office of the Vice President for Student Affairs (VPSA) at 503-838-8221 or firstname.lastname@example.org (have your V# accessible).
+If you cannot find the Catharsis U Got This! channel, contact the Office of the Vice President for Student Affairs (VPSA) at 503-838-8221 or email@example.com (have your V# accessible).